aryanpatil8605/Pizza_Sales_SQL-QUESTION-/README.md

-# Data Analysis Projects

-This repository contains several data analysis projects that showcase skills in SQL, Power BI, Python (Pandas, NumPy), and R. Follow the instructions below to replicate each project.

-## Project 1: Sales Analysis and Reporting
+#Project 1: Sales Analysis and Reporting

 **Objective:** Analyze sales data to identify trends and patterns to support strategic decision-making.